 As you know if you’ve read very many pages on this Spiritual Travels website, I have a great fondness for visiting Virgin Mary shrines.
 I’ve seen a lot of them around the world, from the Black Madonnas of France to the House of the Virgin Mary in Turkey and the Basilica of the Annunciation in Nazareth.
 But the shrine to Mary in Missouri’s Lake of the Ozarks region is among the most unusual of all the sites I’ve visited.

-Located in the small town of Laurie, the shrine’s official name is The National Shrine of Mary, Mother of the Church.
-The idea for it was launched in the early 1980s, when growing numbers of summer visitors were flocking to the town’s St. Patrick’s Catholic Church to attend mass.
+The idea for The National Shrine of Mary, Mother of the Church was launched in the early 1980s, when growing numbers of summer visitors were flocking to the town’s St. Patrick’s Catholic Church to attend mass.
 The priest, Father Fred Barnett, decided to construct an outdoor amphitheater to accommodate the crowds, with a shrine to Mary at its center.

 I must admit that the shrine’s statue doesn’t fit my own image of Mary.
 But that’s part of the beauty of religious shrines, isn’t it?
 There are so many different kinds and types that somewhere, some place, there’s likely to be one that speaks to you.